ccrishi/backend-take-home-assignment/README.md

-# Origin Backend Take-Home Assignment
+# Backend Take-Home Assignment
-Origin offers its users an insurance package personalized to their specific needs without requiring the user to understand anything about insurance.
-This allows Origin to act as their *de facto* insurance advisor.

-Origin determines the user’s insurance needs by asking personal & risk-related questions and gathering information about the user’s vehicle and house.
-Using this data, Origin determines their risk profile for **each** line of insurance and then suggests an insurance plan (`"economic"`, `"regular"`, `"responsible"`) corresponding to her risk profile.

-For this assignment, you will create a simple version of that application by coding a simple API endpoint that receives a JSON payload with the user information and returns her risk profile (JSON again) – you don’t have to worry about the frontend of the application.
+For this assignment, you will create a simple version of an insurance software application by coding a simple API endpoint that receives a JSON payload with the user information and returns her risk profile (JSON again) – you don’t have to worry about the frontend of the application.

 ## The input
 First, the would-be frontend of this application asks the user for her **personal information**.
 Then, it lets her add her **house** and **vehicle**.
 Finally, it asks her to answer 3 binary **risk questions**.
 The result produces a JSON payload, posted to the application’s API endpoint, like this example: